PalmDevs/aoc-solutions-ts/2023/README.md

 # Echo the input into the process
 echo "some input" | bun run .

 # You can even read from any file, if you want to
 cat input.custom.txt | bun run .
+# But the recommended way is to pass the file path as an argument likewise:
+# bun run . ./input.custom.txt
 ```

 If you're using the provided test inputs, their expected answers are also provided the `answer.test.txt` file.